tbellavia/getenv/README.md

 ---

+## 📝 TODO

+A few ideas for improvements and additional features that could be implemented:

+- [ ] **Install script**: Implement a script to install getenv.
+- [ ] **Multiline management**: Support for parsing and retrieving multiline values from `.env` files.
+- [ ] **Cross-platform clipboard handling**: Add better support for Windows 🪟 and Linux 🐧.
+- [ ] **Improved error handling**: Enhance clipboard-related error management for more robustness.

+Feel free to contribute by picking one of these tasks! 🚀

+---

 ## 📦 Contributions

 Contributions are always welcome! 🛠 Feel free to open an **issue** or a **pull request** if you have ideas or improvements.